YingruWuGit/HiCKey/README.md

 - 3rd line is HiC data form or resolution.
 If it is in matrix form then input 'm', if it is in list form then input the resolution
 - 4th line is the lower bound of TAD size
 - 5th line is alpha0 to test if a boundary (change-point) is significant
 - 6th line is alpha1 for identifying nested TADs.
-If it is 0, then HiCKey will not output hierarchical orders.
+If it is 0, then HiCKey will not output hierarchical orders

 For example, if HiC data is "nijchr16.txt", then the "arguments_HiCKey.txt" can be:
 ```